Some believe that better grammar means better spoken English.

 Once you know basic grammar such as tenses, prepositions, different forms of verbs, and subject-verb agreement, additional dose of grammar won’t shine your spoken English further.
 What you need, instead, is more speaking practice.
 More inputs – listening and reading.

-This post is for beginners who are struggling with even basic grammar and don’t know which part of the grammar to start from to make their spoken English better at least from the perspective of not making silly grammatically errors such as:
+This post is for beginners who are struggling with even basic grammar and don’t know which part of the grammar to start from to make their spoken English better at least from the perspective of not making silly grammatically errors such as (mistakes have been highlighted by crossing them):

 Such mistakes aren’t uncommon.